devtut/generate/docs/python/generators.md

 ```

 Note that in Python 2 generator objects had `.next()` methods that could be used to iterate through the yielded values manually.
 In Python 3 this method was replaced with the `.__next__()` standard for all iterators.

+**Resetting a generator**

+Remember that you can only iterate through the objects generated by a generator **once**.
+If you have already iterated through the objects in a script, any further attempt do so will yield `None`.

+If you need to use the objects generated by a generator more than once, you can either define the generator function again and use it a second time, or, alternatively, you can store the output of the generator function in a list on first use.
+Re-defining the generator function will be a good option if you are dealing with large volumes of data, and storing a list of all data items would take up a lot of disc space.
+Conversely, if it is costly to generate the items initially, you may prefer to store the generated items in a list so that you can re-use them.